vdavydzenka/PPAOS_Research/README.md

 ## References

-1. **Davydzenka, V.** (2025). *The More You Listen, The More You Understand: Perception and Progression in PPAOS*.
+1. **Davydzenka, V.**, Kriegel, Z (2025). *The More You Listen, The More You Understand: Perception and Progression in PPAOS*.
 Oral Presentation at INBRE Research Conference and Poster Presentation at Undergraduate Research & Inquiry Day, University of Wyoming.

 ---